-Bond pricing involves many factors, but determining the price of a bond can be even harder because of how bonds are traded.
+Bond and CD pricing involves many factors, but determining the price of a bond or CD can be even harder because of how they are traded.
 Because stocks are traded throughout the day, it's easier for investors to know at a glance what other investors are currently willing to pay for a share.
-But with bonds, the situation is often not so straightforward.
+But with bonds and CDs, the situation is often not so straightforward.

-The price you see on a statement for many fixed-income securities, especially those that are not actively traded, is a price that is derived by industry pricing providers, rather than the last-trade price (as with stocks).
+The price you see on the positions tab of your statement for many fixed-income securities, especially those that are not actively traded, is a price that is derived by industry pricing providers, rather than the last-trade price (as with stocks).

 Most bonds are not listed on an exchange, although there are a few corporate bonds trading on the New York Stock Exchange (NYSE).
 Of the hundreds of thousands of bonds that are registered in the United States, less than 100,000 are generally available on any given day.
 These bonds will be quoted with an offered price, the price the dealer is asking the investor to pay.
 Treasury and corporate bonds are more frequently also listed with bid prices, the price investors would receive if they're selling the bond.
 Less liquid bonds, such as municipal bonds, are rarely quoted with a dealer's bid price.

 Yield is the anticipated return on an investment, expressed as an annual percentage.
 For example, a 6% yield means that the investment averages 6% return each year.
-There are several ways to calculate yield, but whichever way you calculate it, the relationship between price and yield remains constant: The higher the price you pay for a bond, the lower the yield, and vice versa.
+There are several ways to calculate yield, but whichever way you calculate it, the relationship between price and yield remains constant: The higher the price you pay for a bond or CD, the lower the yield, and vice versa.

 Current yield is the simplest way to calculate yield:

-Yield to maturity is often the yield that investors inquire about when considering a bond.
+Yield to maturity is often the yield that investors inquire about when considering a bond or CD.
 Yield to maturity requires a complex calculation.
 It considers the following factors.

-- Coupon rate—The higher a bond's coupon rate, or interest payment, the higher its yield.
-That's because each year the bond will pay a higher percentage of its face value as interest.
+- Coupon rate—The higher a bond or CD's coupon rate, or interest payment, the higher its yield.
+That's because each year the bond or CD will pay a higher percentage of its face value as interest.

-- Price—The higher a bond's price, the lower its yield.
-That's because an investor buying the bond has to pay more for the same return.
+- Price—The higher a bond or CD's price, the lower its yield.
+That's because an investor buying the bond or CD has to pay more for the same return.

-- Years remaining until maturity—Yield to maturity factors in the compound interest you can earn on a bond if you reinvest your interest payments.
+- Years remaining until maturity—Yield to maturity factors in the compound interest you can earn on a bond or CD if you reinvest your interest payments.

-- Difference between face value and price—If you keep a bond to maturity, you receive the bond's face value.
-The actual price you paid for the bond may be more or less than the face value of the bond.
+- Difference between face value and price—If you keep a bond or CD to maturity, you receive the bond or CD's face value.
+The actual price you paid for the bond or CD may be more or less than the face value.
 Yield to maturity factors in this difference.

 For example, say a bond has a face value of $20,000.
 You buy it at 90, meaning that you pay 90% of the face value, or $18,000.
 It is 5 years from maturity.